Breadcrumb

 Guidelines & Definitions

-These guidelines and definitions are paraphrased and not exhaustive.
-For complete official explanations, please see Section 06.03 Types of Academic Misconduct found in Academic Integrity for Students at the University of California, Riverside.
-For further definitions and examples, see Academic Integrity Definitions.
+The following definitions are found in Section 06.03 Types of Academic Misconduct, in Academic Integrity for Students at the University of California, Riverside.

 • Cheating